How to calculate cost per mile as an owner-operator truck driver

 Part of being an owner-operator and running a successful business is knowing how to calculate cost per mile.

-An easy way to determine your cost per mile is creating a trucking expenses spreadsheet.
+An easy way to determine your cost per mile is to create a trucking expenses spreadsheet.
 You can use the spreadsheet to keep track of your operating expenses, which are split into both fixed costs and variable costs.
-Next, each type of cost is divided by how many miles you drive each month and added to the other to get your total cost per mile.

-When putting together your trucking expenses spreadsheet to calculate your cost per mile, start by creating a column for all your fixed costs.
-Fixed costs are expenses that do not change from month to month regardless of how many miles you drive or how many loads you transport.
+When you put together your trucking expenses spreadsheet to calculate your cost per mile, start by creating a column for all your fixed costs.
+Fixed costs are expenses that do not change from month to month regardless of how many miles you drive or how many loads you haul.

-If you have expenses you pay on a yearly basis, divide the total number by 12 and add it to each month’s fixed costs total.
+If you have expenses you pay every year, divide the total number by 12 and add it to each month’s fixed costs total.

 See below for an example of what a fixed costs column could look like: